Tieske/hc2-scenes/fireplace/Dungs Modufire-Modubox C/readme.md

  - connect the fireplace 'down' to the output of B2

 Configure devices;
+ - configure all devices to an "off" state after a power failure
  - configure A2, B1 and B2; auto-off parameter to 5 seconds
  - disable A1 in the user interface, as it should only switch on actual state changes
  - configure A1, as a toggle (bi-stable) switch